Unilever Chaired Professor of Marketing

 The INSEAD Emerging Markets Institute (EMI) is a world class think-tank for the creation and dissemination of credible and timely information on issues related to business management, economic development and social progress in the emerging economies.
 This includes the development of cutting-edge pedagogical materials, research publications and data sets.
 INSEAD faculty have built up a significant body of academic and applied research on the emerging markets.
 Along with our Distinguished Fellows, they are also engaged in the development of pedagogical materials, research papers and documents related to the emerging markets.

-By 2050, the countries currently classified as 'emerging' are projected to dominate the list of the world's 10 largest economies and account for almost half of global GDP.
+By 2050, the countries currently classified as “emerging” are projected to dominate the world's ten largest economies by GDP and purchasing power parity.
 Knowledge on these countries is an invaluable resource for leveraging their many opportunities.
 Based at the Asia campus in Singapore, and set up in partnership with the Economic Development Board of Singapore, EMI reflects the changing focus of global growth and emphasizes INSEAD's commitment to the region.
 INSEAD's three campuses in Fontainebleau, Singapore and Abu Dhabi provide the unique advantage of geographical proximity to emerging countries across the globe.
 We invite collaboration from other organisations, policy makers, corporations and academic institutes with a shared goal for the enhancement and dissemination of knowledge on the world's fastest growing economies.

 In the Spotlight